What professionals can help with mental health?

 A psychiatrist is someone who has had medical training and has decided to specialise in psychiatry.
 The term psychiatry refers to the study of mental disorders.
 This includes their diagnosis, management and prevention.
 Psychiatrists often work on a broad range of cases alongside an area of expertise and research.

-Similar to general practice or paediatrics - psychiatry is a medical speciality.
+Similar to general practice or paediatrics – psychiatry is a medical speciality.
 This means in order to be a psychiatrist you must train for five years as a doctor.
-A further two years of 'foundation' jobs is needed before specialising in psychiatry.
-To become a fully trained psychiatrist it typically takes another four years of dedicated study.
+A further two years of 'foundation' jobs are needed before specialising in psychiatry.
+Becoming a fully trained psychiatrist typically takes another four years of dedicated study.
 There is also an option to specialise further still.

 Psychiatry builds its knowledge by observing and researching various conditions.
-A diagnostic system aims to identify clusters of behaviours that occur together - commonly described as syndromes.
-These are then researched to understand any social, psychological or physical causes, with a view of establishing an effective way of helping.
+A diagnostic system aims to identify clusters of behaviours that occur together – commonly described as syndromes.
+These are then researched to understand any social, psychological or physical causes, with a view to establishing an effective way of helping.

 Psychiatrists can work with people of any age.
 Yet they tend to work with those with more severe conditions and/or those that require medical intervention.

 Within the speciality of psychiatry, there are a number of subspecialties.
 Each of these requires a Certificate of Completion of Specialist Training (CCST).
 Such sub-specialities include:

 Adult mental illness specialities